cowboysdude/MMM-NOAA3/README.md

 Remember not all providers are created equal...
 Some are a bit better than others :)

 * weatherbit ~ https://www.weatherbit.io/api
-* darksky ~ https://darksky.net/dev  //[userlat and userlong ONLY work with this right now]
+* Pirateweather ~ https://pirate-weather.apiable.io/  //[userlat and userlong ONLY work with this right now]
 * weatherunlocked ~ https://developer.weatherunlocked.com/   [provides both api and appid keys, need them both, see example]
 * accuweather ~ https://developer.accuweather.com/
 * openweather ~ https://openweathermap.org/api